-Cosmetic eyelid surgery (“blepharoplasty”) is a procedure that rejuvenates droopy or saggy eyelids.
+Upper blepharoplasty is a procedure that rejuvenates droopy or saggy eyelids.
 The skin around the eyes is among the thinnest and most delicate on the entire body.
 As you age, one of the first places that you’ll start to notice a change in your appearance is in your eyes.
-The muscles supporting your eyelids begin to weaken, which can result in excess fat gathering above and below your eyelids, causing sagging eyebrows, droopy upper lids, and bags under your eyes.
+Too much skin on your upper eyelids can make you look tired or even interfere with how much you can see.

 Eyelid surgery seeks to revitalize your eyes by providing a natural, youthful and refreshed appearance.
 A blepharoplasty is an outpatient procedure but is performed on one of the most sensitive areas of your body, with a very specialized anatomy.
-This is why we always recommend that patients seeking eyelid surgery have it performed by an Oculoplastic Surgeon, who has specialized training and expertise in the incredibly complex area around your eyes.
+This is why we always recommend that patients seeking eyelid surgery have it performed by oculoplastics specialist Dr. Liu, who has specialized training and expertise in the incredibly complex area around your eyes.

 An upper blepharoplasty is performed on your upper eyelids and can be performed independently or at the same time as a lower blepharoplasty.